lnxpy/hey/README.md

   hey ask "explain the duality term in quantum physics."
   ```

-- If your query needs more explanations with code snippets maybe, they just `hey`.
+- If your question needs more explanations with code snippets, then just `hey`.

   ```sh
   hey
   <OPENS EDITOR>
   ```

   > Keep in mind that when you run `hey` with no sub-commands, the default `$EDITOR` will be used.
-Feel free to ask your question in markdown style.
+If this environment variable is not set, then `vim` on Unix-like systems and `notepad` on Windows machines will be used by default.

 ### Configuration
 There is a command dedicated for more customizability.
 Check the following bullet-points.